bufalobk/lambda-2-ecs-example/README.md

 #### Attach necessary policy to Lambda function's IAM role.
 - In addition to basic execution role of a Lambda function, it is needed to attach permission  policy to allow new Lambda function to call AWS ECS.
-- If ECS instance is launched (and then terminated) on on-demand basic, you need to attach policy that allow ECS task(s) to terminate EC2 instance(s).
+- If ECS instance is launched (and then terminated) on on-demand basic, you need to attach policy that allow Lambda to launch EC2 instance(s).

 ![](img/LambdaRolePermission.png)